 Making homemade falafel is actually pretty simple and fun:

 - Soak the chickpeas: Place the chickpeas in a large bowl and fill the bowl with water.
 Don't skip this step when you make falafels and don't use canned chickpeas.
 Let the garbanzo beans soak for 12 to 18 hours until they can easily be chopped.
-Once ready to make the falafel mixture, drain and wash the chickpeas and set the aside.
+Once you're ready to make the falafel mixture, drain and wash the chickpeas and set them aside.

 - Process the ingredients: Place the herbs and onion and garlic in a bowl of a food processor and process until they're finely chopped.
 Add in the chickpeas and spices and process until you have a coarse paste.
 Add in chickpea flour and baking powder, and process again until everything is well mixed.

 - Refrigerate the falafel mixture: Cover the bowl with a plastic wrap and place the bowl in the fridge for at least 30 minutes.
 You can leave the falafel mixture in the fridge overnight if you choose.

 - Shape and deep fry: Once you're ready to cook, heat some canola or vegetable oil in a sauce pan over medium heat.
-Once the oil is hot enough, scoop out the falafel mixture using an ice cream scoop and with your fingers form patties that are ½ inch thick.
-Carefully place the falafel patties in hot oil and cook them util they are golden brown and crispy.
+Once the oil is hot enough, scoop out the falafel mixture using an ice cream scoop and, using your fingers, form patties that are ½ inch thick.
+Carefully place the falafel patties in hot oil and cook them until they are golden brown and crispy.
 Place the cooked homemade falafels on a kitchen paper towel to absorb the extra oil.
 Repeat with the remaining mixture and make sure not to overcrowd the saucepan.

 A small tip: To shape the falafels you can either make falafel balls of falafel patties.
 I personally prefer falafel patties as they have a more traditional look and a better tasting center.